 Memorial University offers many opportunities for students of English.
 At the undergraduate level, we offer Major, Minor and Honours programs.
-Students can opt for a specialization in Theatre and Drama, or a Language Specialization.
-We also offer Diplomas in Performance and Communications Media, Creative Writing and Professional Writing.
+Students can opt for a specialization in Theatre and Drama.
+We also offer Diplomas in Performance and Communications Media and Creative Writing.
 At the graduate level, we offer MA and PhD programs.
 Please browse our site, and feel free to contact us with any comments or questions.

 The Department of English is pleased to announce that the Literary London program will be offered at the Harlow, UK campus during the Fall 2014 semester with Dr. Don Nichol.
 For more information, please see the Harlow webpage.

 Gregory J. Power Poetry Competition

 Submissions are invited from full-time or part-time students of Memorial University for the 2014- 2015 Gregory J. Power Poetry Competition.
 Only graduate and undergraduate students of this university are eligible to enter the competition.
 Awards will be given for original, unpublished poetry.

 Each student must supply, on a separate sheet, the following information: home address and student number, telephone number and email address, and a signed declaration that the work submitted is his/her own and has not previously appeared in print.
 Poems will not be returned.
 The student’s name must not appear on the poem(s).